FaheemSiddiqi361/Character_Recognition-_using_Tensorflow/README.md

 ## Step 5: Building The Model
 In these lines of code, the model is being produced.
 Using the Sequential model, ANN is being trained for feedforward propagation.
 With this, the data flows in only one direction.
 To match this thing, a Flatten layer has been used to convert 2D input (28x28 images) into a 1D array (784-dimensional vector).
 This is much necessary because the hidden layer (Dense layer) could get a flat input.
 The Dense layer has 128 neuron in it which is a building block for ANN.
 The activation function "relu" has been used to add some non-linearity to the model.
 It is also required because image recognition is a non-linear problem.
 The final Dense layer is an output layer which has 10 neurons for the 10 digits like 0-9.
 The activation function is softmax which adds up all the probabilities equal to 1.

+## Step 6: Checking the Overall Summary of the Model
+This code provides a summary of our model.
+It shows Total parameters, Trainable parameters, and Non-trainable parameters as output.
+### Flatten layer:
+This layer shows that the total pixels of input image like 28x28 have been converted to 784-dimentional vector.
+Also, it has no trainable parameters because this is only reshaping the vector and nothing else.
+### Dense layer: